Experience the world’s most luxurious vacations. Create a free account to view availability.

 Kohala Coast—along the northwest side of the Big Island of Hawaii—is known for its seaside resort communities and award-winning golf courses.
-Tucked amid the prestigious Hualalai Golf Course, Sugarcane and Hale Malia feature lush golf course views and private pools.
+Tucked amid the prestigious Hualalai Golf Course, the Inspirato vacation homes feature lush golf course views and private pools.

-Further north, stay in one of our Balinese pod-style homes, Hale Elua or Hale Elima, ideal for families with older children or couples traveling together.
-Hale Kai offers the best beach access in Kohala Coast; it’s a 20-foot walk across lava rock from your backyard to reach the sand.
+Farther north, stay in one of our Balinese pod-style homes, Hale Elua or Hale Elima, ideal for families with older children or couples traveling together.
+Hale Kai and Hale Kealoha offer the best beach access in Kohala Coast; they are a 20-foot walk across lava rock from your backyard to reach the sand.
 Spacious Keliana overlooks a golf course with ocean views in the distance.

 The Big Island offers something to entice everyone; world-class dining, scuba diving, hiking a volcano, exploring a rainforest or a champagne sail at sunset.
 Between the snow-capped hills and hardened lava fields are stretches of pristine white and black sand beaches as well as clear blue water with rich coral and marine life.
 On the revered Kohala Coast, the many micro-climates of the Big Island give way to bright sun.